sirakradaa/serverless-email-notification-system/README.md

 ## Overview

 This project is a serverless email notification system that allows users to register and automatically receive welcome emails.
 It demonstrates the integration of various AWS services (SQS, Lambda, SES, SNS) with a Node.js backend, showcasing a modern, cloud-native application architecture.
-The system was developed to demonstrate proficiency in serverless architecture, AWS services, and Node.js to potential employers during the interview process.
+The system was developed to demonstrate proficiency in serverless architecture, AWS services, and Node.js.

 ## Features